influxdata/influxdb-client-python/README.rst

     DurationSum         : 940500
     MeanDuration        : 940500.0

-You can also use callback function to get profilers.
+You can also use callback function to get profilers output.
 Return value of this callback is type of FluxRecord.

 Example how to use profilers with callback: